A-Ryan-Noble/simpleFlaskApp/README.md

 # FlaskApp Project 2020
-An indivual project of a Simple Flask application of products and users created in order to futher introduction to Flask:
+An indivual project of a Simple Flask application of products and users created in order to further introduction to Flask:
 - Created by Ryan Noble
 - Started in 22nd August 2020, Finished 6th October 2020.